ux design best practices

 2. Make it accessible

-Good design can be used by everyone.
+Good design should work for everyone.
 That includes those who experience sight and hearing disabilities.
 Consider, for instance, the 8% of men who are colorblind.
-Though that may seem like a small percentage of the population, it actually equals over 25 million American men.
+Though that may seem like a small percentage of the population, it actually equals over 26 million American men.

-By conforming to accessibility standards, you’ll increase the number of people who can interact with your product or site.
+By conforming to accessibility standards in your UX practices, you’ll increase the number of people who can interact with your product or site.
 Ultimately, it’s about empathizing with your audience.
 When you design your site, check its level of accessibility with evaluation tools available online.
 You’ll be given a list of improvements you can make to improve your accessibility.

 3. Keep it consistent